Skip to Content

 Luxury Hotel – Westin Resort & Spa: My now-husband took me here when we were first dating.
 It was a luxe experience.
 My favourite part is the huge pool that both indoor and outdoor sections you can swim between.
 Check prices.

-So that’s my big list of winter activities in Whistler.
+So that’s my big list of winter activities in Whistler for non-skiers.
 I’m sure you’ll find something to do in the Whistler in the winter that you’ll love.
 (Actually, I’m sure you’ll find a bunch of things.)
 What’s your favourite Whistler winter activity?
 Tell me in the comments.

 READ NEXT: